Ride as much or as long or as short as you feel. BUT RIDE.

 This is the Sustained Power ride.
 We’ll do a set of longer, well-paced threshold intervals within about a 2 hour (60km) evening ride.
 We start outside the circle of Anthony Henday Drive.
 You won’t need to navigate busy city streets before hitting the flatter county roads for these intervals.

-Large blocks of the ride will be done at a comfortable no-drop pace.
-The intervals typically loop back-and-forth along a quiet county road.
-Do as many or as few reps as your legs will allow that evening.
-But do your best to find that top-end threshold pace you can hold during a time trial.
+Blocks of the ride will be done at a comfortable no-drop pace.
+The individual intervals (usually 3) are one-way efforts along quiet county roads.
+Slower riders go first, so we can all finish within minutes of each other.
+Do your best to find that top-end threshold pace you can hold during a time trial.

 As always, we re-group before moving on, so you’ll never get left behind.
 It’s a great midweek ride to add some volume and sustained intensity to your training.